numbas/editor/README.md

 run entirely in the browser, developed by [Newcastle University's School of Maths and Stats](http://www.ncl.ac.uk/maths/).

-This repository is an editor for creating Numbas exams.
+This is the Numbas editor.
+The Numbas runtime can be found at http://github.com/numbas/Numbas.

+For more information, see [the Numbas website](http://www.numbas.org.uk).

 ### Installation

 Instructions for installation can be found at http://numbas.github.io/editor/.

-Note that a full installation like this is not necessary if you just want to try out the editor - you can use [the free public editor at **math**centre](http://numbas.mathcentre.ac.uk).
+You probably don't need to set up your own editor installation: there's [a free public editor at **math**centre](http://numbas.mathcentre.ac.uk), which is supported by Newcastle University.

 ### Copyright

-> Copyright 2011-14 Newcastle University
+> Copyright 2011-16 Newcastle University
 >
 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.